kiboschool/course-intro-to-data-science/src/midterm-project.md

 **1. Data Cleaning**:

+- Create a `notebook` with the name netflix-midterm-project where you'll do all your work
+- Load and explore the data to have an understanding of what it represent.
 - Remove any duplicate entries in the dataset.
 - Handle missing values by either imputing or removing them.
 - Standardize and clean up the text data, such as titles or genres, to ensure consistency.